rsnel/slip0039/README.md

 * Data is locked memory so that it does not get swapped out to disk.

-* The program is constructed such that the amount of data that is needlessly rearranged an copied around is reduced.
+* The program is constructed such that the amount of data that is needlessly rearranged and copied around is reduced.

 * The output of the program is deterministic, so that the output can be reproduced on multiple machines and it is easy to see that he random data in